intersect-sdl/documentation/docs/entities/sosa_observable_property.md

 The class `sosa:ObservableProperty` is a core concept from the [SOSA/SSN ontology](https://www.w3.org/TR/vocab-ssn/).
 It represents a quality, characteristic, or measurable feature of a phenomenon, system, or feature of interest.

+---

 ## Definition

 **IRI**: `http://www.w3.org/ns/sosa/ObservableProperty`

-**Description**: An `ObservableProperty` represents **what is being observed**.
+> An `ObservableProperty` represents **what is being observed**.
 It can refer to physical, chemical, biological, or conceptual characteristics.
 It is typically linked to `sosa:Observation` through the property `sosa:observedProperty`.

+---

 ## Usage in SDL